 Returning to Teaching Course

-Our next national online course for professionals returning to teaching or new to the Scottish Education System begins in January 2019.
-This course is currently full, but please apply if you would like to be added to the waiting list and we will contact you if a place becomes available.
-We will be running the course again in April 2019 (dates to be confirmed).
+Our next national online course for professionals returning to teaching or new to the Scottish Education System begins on 6th September 2019.
+If you would like to book a place, please complete our online booking form below.
 Please contact email@example.com with any questions.

 Moray House School of Education, in partnership with our six partner authorities (City of Edinburgh Council, East Lothian, Fife, Midlothian, Scottish Borders and West Lothian) is offering this new online* Returning to Teaching course for primary and secondary teachers.